 One of the most common reasons behind the DNS attack is unfair competitor behavior.
 Attacking the competition illegally so that it can suffer downtime and all the consequences of it.
 But there are more:

-It is really important to know about DNS attacks types and how to protect us from them so your business experience fewer shocks.
+It is really important to know about DNS attack types and how to protect us from them so your business experiences fewer shocks.
 Smooth sail for your business.
-You don’t want to suffer brand damages, law sues that cost millions of dollars or losing clients because of downtime.
+You don’t want to suffer brand damages, lawsuits that cost millions of dollars or losing clients because of downtime.
+To avoid them we recommend you take a look of our DDoS protected DNS service, and test our FREE 30-day trial!

 Hi, I’m Martin Pramatarov.
 I have two degrees, a Technician of Computer Networks and an MBA (Master of Business Administration).
 My passion is storytelling, but I can’t hide my nerdish side too.
 I never forgot my interest in the Hi-tech world.
 I have 10 years and thousands of articles written about DNS, cloud services, hosting, domain names, cryptocurrencies, hardware, software, AI, and everything in between.
 I have seen the Digital revolution, the Big migration to the cloud, and I am eager to write about all the exciting new tech trends in the following years.
 AI and Big Data are here already, and they will completely change the world!